viktorcessan/CostAnalysis/docs/internal_analysis/internal_analysis.md

 ## Overview

-Target-Based Planning helps organizations set realistic improvement goals and create actionable implementation plans based on their service delivery model.
+Target-Based Planning helps organizations set realistic improvement goals and create actionable implementation plans based on their Operations Costs model.
 The planning approach differs based on whether the organization uses a team-based or ticket-based model.

 ## 1. Model-Specific Analysis